 If you are in the midst of a separation, make sure you seek sound legal advice and resolve matters before the time limits expire.
 If you miss the two-year cut-off date, you may become barred from resolving the situation under the conditions of this law.

 Whatever your situation, we are able to help all parties reach a peaceful resolution.
-Our lawyers are highly experienced in assisting with separation, property division and more importantly, resolving circumstances involving children.
+Our family lawyers are highly experienced in assisting with separation, property division and more importantly, resolving circumstances involving children.

 If you need some friendly legal advice before for after separation, do not hesitate to email us at firstname.lastname@example.org.